Radiculitis (inflammation of the root of one of the spinal nerves). Inflammation of the nerve roots or radiculitis, how to do it correctly

 Diagnostics

 When diagnosing a disease, many factors are taken into account.
-To begin with, the patient's complaints are specified, because they serve as the basis for assumptions about the place of development of the pathology.
-For more accurate information, it will not be superfluous to use palpation of the alleged area of pain localization - in this case, there is a slight muscle tension.
-Also, during palpation, the patient can lean towards the site of the lesion: this is how it turns out to reduce the pain syndrome.
+To begin with, the patient’s complaints are specified, because they serve as the basis for assumptions about the place of development of the pathology.
+For more accurate information, it would not be superfluous to use palpation of the expected area of pain localization - in this case, slight muscle tension is observed.
+Also, during palpation, the patient can lean towards the site of the lesion: this reduces the pain syndrome.

-An MRI of the lumbar region is considered an accurate diagnosis of the disease.
-It helps to identify the smallest infringement of the nerves and determines the location of the pathology with an accurate probability.
+MRI of the lumbar region is considered an accurate diagnosis of the disease.
+It helps to identify the smallest pinched nerves and accurately determines the location of the pathology.
 The main difficulty of such diagnostics is the cost.
-The tomography procedure is not cheap, so not everyone agrees to carry it out.
+The tomography procedure is not cheap, so not everyone agrees to have it performed.

 Treatment

 What to do when lumbar radicular syndrome shows symptoms?
-Treatment can be started at home or should I make an appointment with a doctor?
-Treatment of lumbar radicular syndrome should be dealt with without delay and under the supervision of a doctor.
-Like many diseases of the musculoskeletal system, radicular syndrome can include:
+Can treatment be started at home or should you make an appointment with a doctor?
+Treatment of lumbar radicular syndrome should be done without delay and under the supervision of a doctor.
+Like many diseases of the musculoskeletal system, radicular syndrome may include:

 But if the disease begins to cause concern, the initial stage of treatment involves therapy with non-steroidal, anti-inflammatory drugs such as Diclofenac or Nimesulide.
-When the pain becomes intense and disturbing, it is recommended to use intervertebral blocks.
-If the condition worsens, you should consult a doctor to determine the required therapy.
+When the pain becomes intense and causes concern, it is recommended to use intervertebral blockades.
+If the condition worsens, you should see a doctor to determine the required therapy.

 Physiotherapy

-According to leading experts in the field of traumatology and neurology, it is quite possible to defeat certain diseases of the musculoskeletal system with physiotherapy, in particular, electrophoresis and electropulse points.
-With the help of electrophoresis in combination with some medications, it helps:
+According to leading experts in the field of traumatology and neurology, it is quite possible to defeat certain diseases of the musculoskeletal system with physiotherapy, in particular, electrophoresis and electrical impulse points.
+Using electrophoresis in combination with certain medications helps:

 • Eliminate pain;